C. S. Venkatachar: Post-Independence

 In 1947, he was elected to the Constituent Assembly of India.
 In October 1948, Venkatachar became the Diwan of Jodhpur State and the Prime Minister of Bikaner State, succeeding the eminent scholar and diplomat, Sardar Kavalam Madhava Panikkar.
 From 10 April 1949 to 5 January 1951, he was the Regional Commissioner and Advisor (Home and Finance) to the Rajpramukh of Rajasthan state, Maharaja Man Singh II.
 After the resignation of Heera Lal Shastri, he held the office of the Chief Minister of Rajasthan from 6 January 1951 to 25 April 1951.
 On 26 April 1951, a new ministry headed by Jai Narayan Vyas assumed the office.

 In 1951, Venkatachar became the secretary to the Ministry of States of the Government of India.
 In 1955, he was appointed the secretary to the President of India, Rajendra Prasad.
 He served in this position till January 1958.
 In August 1958, Venkatachar was appointed the High Commissioner of India to Canada.
 He relinquished charge of the High Commissioner in October 1960, handing over to Birendra Narayan Chakraborty.

-He died a month short of his 100th birthday on 16 June 1999.
+He died on 16 June 1999, aged 99.